Rockfire Resources (LON:ROCK) Trading Down 13% – Here’s Why

-The firm’s 50-day simple moving average is GBX 0.16 and its two-hundred day simple moving average is GBX 0.14.
-The stock has a market capitalization of £3.71 million, a PE ratio of -2.20 and a beta of 0.38.
+The business has a 50-day simple moving average of GBX 0.16 and a two-hundred day simple moving average of GBX 0.14.
+The stock has a market capitalization of £3.71 million, a price-to-earnings ratio of -2.20 and a beta of 0.38.

 About Rockfire Resources